flybywiresim/aircraft/docs/a320-simvars.md

     - Percent
     - The APU's rotations per minute in percentage of the maximum RPM

+- A32NX_APU_MASTER_SW_ACTIVATED
+    - Bool
+    - True when the APU MASTER SW is activated

 - A32NX_APU_START_ACTIVATED
     - Bool
     - True when the APU START push button is activated